zsiki/ls/doc/source/tutorial.rst

    *(8.)
 The attribute table of the fieldbook*

-**TODO**
-*test projec is not a good name for the fieldbook, project has other meaning in QGIS!
-Please rename it to test1.
-(Zoli)*

-The coordinates for the sample project can be imported from the *test1.are* file, similiar to the import of the job file.
+The coordinates for the sample project can be imported from the *test1.are* file, similar to the import of the job file.
 The points are added to the coordinate list file.

 .. figure:: images/t011.png